Wireless Emergency Alerts .

 The Wireless Emergency Alerts (WEA) program is voluntarily supported by wireless operators to help make Americans safer.
 Alerts and warnings from local public safety officials are delivered directly to your WEA-capable mobile device when there is a dangerous situation in your area.

 WEA messages have a unique sound and vibration so that all recipients, including those with disabilities, receive notification of the situation.
 Your phone must be WEA-capable—check with your provider to learn more—and turned on to receive an alert.
-All national wireless providers and dozens of regional providers that serve over 99% of wireless subscribers participate in the WEA program.
+All nationwide wireless providers and dozens of regional providers that serve over 99% of wireless subscribers participate in the WEA program.

 There are three different kinds of Wireless Emergency Alerts:

 - Presidential Alerts – Issued by the U.S. President or a designee as a nationwide alert only to be used during a national emergency event.

 - Imminent Threat Alerts – Issued by public safety officials during severe man-made or natural disasters where an imminent threat to life or property exists, such as tornadoes or dangerous flooding.
 They sometimes include “shelter in place” warnings.

 - AMBER or BLUE Alerts – Issued by law enforcement as part of the search for an abducted child or law enforcement officer whose life is in danger.

 In 360 characters or less, WEAs state who is sending the alert, what is happening, who is affected, and what action to take, and they can include embedded links so that recipients can click for more information.
 While WEAs can provide critical information to wireless subscribers, you can opt out of WEA Imminent Threat and AMBER Alerts.
 Consumers should check with their providers for information on which features their devices support.